Privacy Breach Guidelines for Government Institutions and Local Authorities

 The following is a list of individuals or organizations that may need to be notified as soon as possible after learning of the incident:

-- the police, if criminal activity is suspected (e.g. burglary); and/or
+- The police, if criminal activity is suspected (e.g. burglary)

-It is important to note that both FOIP and LA FOIP require that, if there is an unauthorized use or disclosure of personal health information, the public body must notify the affected individual if the “incident creates a real risk of significant harm” to the affected individual (see sections 29.1 of FOIP or 28.1 of LA FOIP).
+It is important to note that both FOIP and LA FOIP require that, if there is an unauthorized use or disclosure of personal information, the government institution or local authority must notify the affected individual if the “incident creates a real risk of significant harm” to the affected individual (see sections 29.1 of FOIP or 28.1 of LA FOIP).